Survey: Curb Appeal and ROI Drive Exterior Renovations

 Beyond exterior home improvement projects, however, the Harris Poll survey reveals some telling facts about those out-of-sight, out-of-mind renovations that tend to get brushed over.

-Even fewer – one in four – consider the drywall that goes on their walls.
+- Even fewer – one in four – consider the drywall that goes on their walls.

-This is interesting because, according to the U.S. Environmental Protection Agency (EPA), we Americans spend 90 percent of our time indoors where thermal comfort and air quality matter quite a bit.
+This is interesting because, according to the U.S. Environmental Protection Agency (EPA), Americans spend 90 percent of our time indoors where thermal comfort and air quality matter quite a bit.
 The good news is by choosing high-performance insulation and formaldehyde-absorbing drywall, homeowners have more control over energy savings and indoor pollutants like mold and VOCs than they may think.
 It’s always advisable to work with qualified contractors who can speak to these issues and who stock quality brands and products.